kbarszczak/AI_labs/README.md

 ```
 jupyter notebook
 ```
-Then go to any of the notebooks from TSD_project/model/ and run: kernel -> restart and run all Email me to get the preprocessed training dataset.
+Then go to any of the notebooks from TSD_project/model/ and run: kernel -> restart and run all.
+Email me to get the preprocessed training dataset.

 To test the system run the following notebook: TSD_project/env/SW_ENV_V1.ipynb set up paths to the AI model and the test photo and run all.
 The result is going to be presented in the last cell.

 ## Possible improvements
 The following may be improved in this project:
 - The conflict elimination algorithm in the SW_ENV_V1.ipynb notebook.
 Sometimes it merges the objects that should be splitted
 - Training models on data processed in a better way (eg. CLAHE on training dataset - it is already done but the results are not presented)
 - Implement a better technique than sliding window (eg. try to detect objects in a circular shape and send only those for the classifier)

+# ANN (Advanced neural networks)
+This contains all the projects made for the AI classes.
+The projects are related to RNN (recurrent neural networks) and other types of NN (neural networks) used to process sequential data.